 Nothing quite beats autumn in the Upper Peninsula.
 The days grow cooler, while the colors get warmer.
 And although peak season is only a few short weeks, your experience will likely be nothing but sweet.
 Between the fiery reds, vigorous golds and the blissful, blustering breezes, autumn is the ultimate season.

-Here’s the top 5 places to capture the colors.
+Here are 5 places to capture the colors.
 So, take out your camera, and take in the crisp autumn air.

 Iron Ore Heritage Trail